Unfair stereotypes of domestic assault victims led to conviction for B.C. woman, court rules | CBC News

 Faye-Ann Muriel Thompson was found guilty in break-in; she says she was fleeing a violent boyfriend

-Faye-Ann Muriel Thompson maintains that a series of unhappy coincidences caused her to be an unwitting accomplice in a 2014 break-in at Manning Park.
+Faye-Ann Muriel Thompson maintains that a series of unhappy coincidences caused her to be an unwitting accomplice in a 2014 break-in.

 She says she'd been abandoned by a violent boyfriend who'd just beaten her bloody, when she happened upon a home in a remote area of the B.C. park.
 She asked the man standing outside for a ride and he said he'd be happy to help — but he'd accidentally locked his keys inside the house and needed her help getting them back.